-Node OC.
-Opioid dependence occurs frequently with co-occurring psychiatric disorders.
-Attempt to discern the likelihood that a co-occurring Axis I or Axis II disorder is independent of the substance use disorder or a result of the substance use disorder.
-Evidence to support an independent Axis I or Axis II diagnosis includes a history that psychiatric symptoms preceded the onset of substance use, that psychiatric symptoms persist beyond early abstinence or recur during prolonged periods of abstinence, and a family history positive for psychiatric illness.
-For a presumptive independent Axis I or Axis II disorder, treat the disorder according to standard protocols.
-There is no evidence to suggest that opioid dependence alters routine psychotropic medication selection for co-occurring psychiatric illness negatively affects an individual's capacity to achieve abstinence from opiate use.
-(Grella and Stein, 2006; Havassy et al., 2004; Carpenter et al., 2004; Dean et al., 2002; Nunes et al., 1994)
+Opioid use disorder occurs frequently with co-occurring psychiatric disorders.
+Attempt to discern the likelihood that a co-occurring disorder is independent of the substance use disorder or a result of the substance use disorder.
+Evidence to support an independent psychiatric diagnosis includes a history that psychiatric symptoms preceded the onset of substance use, that psychiatric symptoms persist beyond early abstinence or recur during prolonged periods of abstinence, and a family history positive for psychiatric illness.
+Obtaining history from a collateral informant such as a family member may be very helpful in this process.
+For a presumptive independent psychiatric disorder, treat the disorder according to standard protocols.
+There is no evidence to suggest that opioid use disorder alters routine psychotropic medication selection for co-occurring psychiatric disorders; however, there is evidence that omitting appropriate pharmacotherapy for co-occurring independent psychiatric illness negatively affects an individual's capacity to achieve abstinence from opioid use.
+(Grella and Stein, 2006; Havassy et al., 2004; Carpenter et al., 2004;

+Dean et al., 2002; Nunes et al., 1994)